 The Climate Emergency is real.
-I have family in Surrey, BC, where my baby niece, Georgia, lives.
-She's almost two years old.
-Twice, since she has been born, massive fires in BC have deteriorated air quality so badly that it was too dangerous to take her outside of the house.
+Last year I wrote this story about my little niece, Georgia, who was 2 years old and lives in Surrey, BC.
+Twice, since she was born, massive fires in BC have deteriorated air quality so badly that it was too dangerous to take her outside of the house.
 Air conditioned, filtered air was the safest option and windows could not be opened.
+Georgia is 3 years old now, and the Climate Fires along the Pacific have meant the smoke has returned.
 The state of the climate is terrifying.

 NDP Leadership looks like: